Highly deformable flapping membrane wings suppress the leading edge vortex in hover to perform better

-Certain flying and gliding mammals, such as bats, lemurs, and squirrels, have membrane wings that generate lift.
-Membrane wings offer enhanced aerodynamic performance when compared to rigid wings due to their ability to passively camber and reduce their effective angle of attack \cite{song_aeromechanics_2008, jaworski_high-order_2012}.
-Bats possess a lightweight bone and muscle structure that allows for precise control and large shape deformations of their thin and compliant membranes, thereby regulating wing curvature to improve flight efficiency \cite{tian_direct_2006, bahlman_design_2013, muijres_leading_2014, hedenstrom_bat_2015, swartz_advances_2015, cheney_bats_2022}.
+Deformable membrane wings offer enhanced aerodynamic performance when compared to rigid wings due to their ability to passively camber and reduce their effective angle of attack \cite{song_aeromechanics_2008, jaworski_high-order_2012}.
+Insect wings are thin membranes which are strengthened by a system of veins that does not allow large wing deformations.
+Flying and gliding mammals, such as bats, lemurs, and squirrels, have wings that consist of compliant skin membranes that are stretched between their limbs, hand, and body \cite{cheney_bats_2022}.
+Bats also possess a lightweight bone and muscle structure that allows for precise control and large shape deformations of their membranes wings, thereby regulating wing curvature to improve flight efficiency \cite{tian_direct_2006, wolf.2010, riskin.2010, bahlman_design_2013, muijres_leading_2014, hedenstrom_bat_2015, swartz_advances_2015}.
 Based on respirometry data, nectar-feeding bats exhibit substantially lower metabolic costs — about 40\% less than hawkmoths and 60\% less than hummingbirds of similar size \cite{winter_energetic_1998, winter_energy_1998, voigt_energetic_1999}.
 This suggests that bats may use even more efficient mechanisms for lift generation in hover than insects and birds.
 The exact reasons behind the greater energetic efficiency of bat hovering, compared to equivalently sized insects and birds, remain unclear.
 We hypothesize that the large deformations of the membrane wings of bats are key to their aerodynamic performance.

 Here, we experimentally demonstrate the potential of highly deformable membrane wing to enhance the aerodynamic performance of flapping wings in hover.
 We specifically focus on identifying changes in the leading edge vortex topology when wing compliance is increased and on relating the changes in the membrane deformation to the flow topology and aerodynamic forces.